 A Secure Socket Layer (SSL) tunnel can, on its own, be used as an effective alternative to OpenVPN, and in fact, many proxy servers use one to secure their connections.
 It can also be used to completely hide the fact that you are using OpenVPN.

 As we noted above, OpenVPN uses a TLS/SSL encryption protocol that is slightly different from ‘true’ SSL, and which can be detected by sophisticated DPI’s.
 In order to avoid this, it is possible to ‘wrap‘ the OpenVPN data in an additional layer of encryption.
 As DPIs are unable to penetrate this ‘outer’ layer of SSL encryption, they are unable to detect the OpenVPN encryption ‘inside’.

 SSL tunnels are usually made using the multi-platform stunnel software, which must be configured on both the server (in this case your VPN provider’s VPN server) and the client (your computer).
 It is, therefore, necessary to discuss the situation with your VPN provider if you want to use SSL tunnelling, and receive configuration instructions from them if they agree.
 A few providers offer this as a standard service, but AirVPN is the only one we have so far reviewed (anonypoz being another).

 Using this technique does incur a performance hit, as an extra layer of data is being added to the signal.

 OpenVPN through an SSH tunnel

-As with SSL tunnelling, you will need to talk to your VPN provider to get it working, although AirVPN supports it ‘out of the box’.
+As with SSL tunneling, you will need to talk to your VPN provider to get it working, although AirVPN supports it ‘out of the box’.